 Programmatic ad buying refers to digital ad buys made by an AI algorithm.
 A state-of-the-art ad-buying algorithm will match ads to ad publishers and decide the best price per impression in real-time, at any scale.

-Using the latest technology can empower companies to cater to their own ad purchasing needs without purchasing the services of an external agency.
-In-house programmatic is no longer a costly decision, since today it scales up to the needs, budgets, and objectives of a given company – small, big or medium-sized.
+Usage of the latest technology can empower companies to cater to their own ad purchasing needs without purchasing the services of an external agency.
+In-house programmatic is no longer a costly decision since today it scales up to the needs, budgets, and objectives of a given company – small, big or medium-sized.

 Taking programmatic in-house, as a business-running approach, exploded in popularity in recent years due to being a much more reliable and cost-effective way of making sure advertisements appear before the right eyes.

 The main reason behind the trend, however, is better control over all internal processes, user data, and reduced costs that are otherwise distributed among intermediaries: tech providers, traffic arbitrators, and network participants.

 In-house media buying: the numbers and vivid trends